smyha/PTI-GymPalDoc/GYMPAL.md

 # GymPal: Fitness Platform with Social, AI and Orchestration

+## Recent changes (summary)

+- 2025-11-08: Implemented optional HTTPS/TLS support in the backend.
+The server can be started with TLS by setting TLS_ENABLED=true and pointing TLS_CERT_FILE/TLS_KEY_FILE to valid PEM files (recommended for local dev: use mkcert to generate trusted dev certs).
+CORS was adjusted to echo the allowed origin for credentialed requests and an explicit OPTIONS handler was added to improve preflight behaviour.

+- 2025-11-08: Playwright configuration is now kept inside the frontend repository at `PTI-GymPalFront/Gympalfrontend/playwright.config.ts`.
+This is the authoritative config for E2E tests; CI can orchestrate starting backend
+  + frontend and then run Playwright from the frontend folder.

 ## 📋 Table of Contents
 - [GymPal: Fitness Platform with Social, AI and Orchestration](#gympal-fitness-platform-with-social-ai-and-orchestration)
   - [📋 Table of Contents](#-table-of-contents)